ArkinSolomon/xpkg-client/README.md

 get $myVar a_resource_id
 # $myVar is now a Resource
 ```

 *If you're confused about the code see the reference below*

 There are three main ways to set variables.
 Commands can sometimes take variable names as parameters.
-These will be over written with a value from a command.
+These will be
+overwritten with a value from a command.
 Variables can also be set using either the `SET` or `SETSTR` commands.

 #### Booleans

 Booleans are very simplistic in XPKGS.
 The primitive true/false values are simply `TRUE` or `FALSE`.
-These values are **NOT** case-sensitive, though by convention they are in all caps.
-To invert a boolean prepend a `!` to the beginning of a variable or primitive.
+These values are **
+NOT** case-sensitive, though by convention they are in all caps.
+To invert a boolean prepend a `!` to the beginning of a
+variable or primitive.
 To perform a logical and operation between two booleans use the `&` character.
-To perform a logical or between two booleans, use the `|` character.
+To perform a
+logical or between two booleans, use the `|` character.

 If statements **DO NOT** support parenthetical execution, and are instead evaluated NOT first, then AND, then OR.
+Adding
-Adding a parenthesis will throw an error.
+a parenthesis will throw an error.

 #### Strings

 Strings are denoted in the reference as `...STRING`.
 Strings are always the last argument in any command.
-There is no quotes or wrappers around the string just type it out as normal (even if it has spaces).
+There is no
+quotes or wrappers around the string just type it out as normal (even if it has spaces).

-#### Pathlike
+#### *Pathlike*

 Pathlike variables are just formatted strings.
-They always start with a slash, and can not contain characters such as `..`, `~`, or `%`.
+They always start with a slash, and can not contain characters such
+as `..`, `~`, or `%`.

+#### *ResourceId*

+A resource id is just a string whose value is a resource id.

 #### Resources